bugsbugsbux/notes-on-nix/notes-on-nix.md

 To clarify the difference between order and priority: A definition which loses in priority is ignored, thus its order value is irrelevant.

+The following example shows 3 modules, one which creates 2 options (category.some-package.optionName and category.some-package.enable), one which uses these options normally and another one which overrules the other declarations.

 ```nix
 # This is ./some-module.nix